heddendorp/section-app-client/legacy-app/FEATURES.md

 ### Events

 - Internal Events just for Tutors
+- Event refunds
+- Waiting list for events that are already full
 - Ticket Trackers: Events where only the number of sold Tickets is important
 - Add a meeting point (google maps link)